run-ai/docs/docs/home/components.md

-## The Run:AI Cloud
+## The Run:AI Control Plane (Backend)

-The Run:AI Cloud is the basis of the Administrator User Interface.
+The Run:AI Control Plane is the basis of the Administrator User Interface.

 * The Run:AI cloud aggregates monitoring information from __multiple__ tenants (customers).
 * Each customer may manage __multiple__ Run:AI clusters.

 ![multi-cluster-architecture](img/multi-cluster-architecture.png)

+The Run:AI control plane resides on the cloud but can also be locally installed.
+To understand the various installation options see the [installation types](../admin/runai-setup/installation-types.md) document.